Createdd/Writing/articles/ECommerceShopIntro.md

 ## Hosted E-Commerce Software

 Hosted ecommerce software doesn't need your technical understanding at all.
 There a fixed features you can use and combine to build your store.
 The user experience is mostly designed for simple drag and drop.
 It is a fast setup but not really flexible to your personal wishes.
+The following services are the biggest in my opinion:

-#### Shopify
+#### 1. Shopify

 The most famous one is [Shopify](https://www.shopify.com/).